savob/savobajic.ca/content/projects/personal/website.md

 After many rounds of tweaking of the `.html` templates and my `.css` files, I've arrived at what I can comfortably call my final layout for my site.
-I may fool around with making a "dark" theme or something else more experimental, but feel that as a layout of content it works well.
+I may fool around with making a "dark" theme or something else more experimental, but feel that layout of content itself is what I want.

 ### General Layout

 I wanted the website to have a constant header and footer on every page to help with navigation, even if the footer isn't quite utilized right now.
 Between these would rest the content of each page.

 In the header I wanted links to every section of my website, as well a drop down list for subsections under "Projects".
+I also added "breadcrumb" navigation so users can easily go back to other sections of interest.
+This is the list of links just below the section tabs that goes like:

+> "Projects" / "Personal" / "This Website"

-In the footer I just wanted to reassert this is my site, but I think I may look to add theme settings there or contact info.
+In the footer I reassert this is my site, but I think I may look to add theme settings there or contact info in the future.

 ### Single Pages

 The layout of single pages (any specific content, e.g. a job or project) is pretty basic.
 Other than inserting the header and footer, all that there is to them is two sections: an intro section and the content.
-The intro section is what covers the brief meta details of the page at the start such as the title or tage, this is everything between the header and the second horizontal line.
+The intro section is what covers the brief meta details of the page at the start such as the title or tags, this is everything between the header and the second horizontal line.
 Anything below the second horizontal line to the footer is the content taken straight from the `.md` files that describe it.